Churches Together in Newport Pagnell

 - The Calvary Chinese Christian Church which meets in the Methodist Church in Newport Pagnell (see meet at the Methodist Church ); also in a joint venture with the Milton Keynes Chinese Christian Church Crossway Joint Venture

-- The Redeemed Christian Church of God, which meets at Cedars Primary School, Bury Street, Newport Pagnel; their website is at RCCG Maranatha
+- The Redeemed Christian Church of God; this church NO LONGER MEETS in Newport Pagnell; their website is at RCCG Maranatha

 The organisation of CTNP